azellsworth/azellsworth.github.io/_posts/2015-07-08-solving-decision-trees-with-a-stack.md

 categories: decision trees
 ---

-In this blog post, I'll cover decision tree problems using a stack.
+In this blog post, I'll cover solving decision tree problems using a stack.
 This method was brought to my attention by Matthieu Faugere and Tim Quach, fellow students at [Hack Reactor](http://www.hackreactor.com).
 The code and pseudocode were written by Kiri Strack-Grose and myself.

 ## What is a Stack?
 A stack is a method of organizing data, where you add and remove from the top of the list.
 For example, when you place T-shirts into a drawer, you add shirts to the top of the pile and take out the top shirt first.
 When browsing the web, every time you click a link, you are adding a webpage to the history stack.
 Each time you press the back button, the browser is taking the webpage off the top of the history stack and showing it to you.